Barry T. Maddox

 Isaak completed his BSc in Physical Therapy at the Technological Educational Institution of Thessaloniki/Greece in 2009.
 The same year he started working as a sports physiotherapist for the Hellenic Swimming Federation (Greece’s national swimming team).
 His work there coincided with significant distinctions of Greece in open water swimming in both European and World championships.

-During the academic years 2012/2013 & 2013/2014 Isaak was actively involved with teaching being a teaching fellow at the University of Birmingham and the University of East London.
-He was involved with both undergraduate and postgraduate levels and his teaching was mainly focused on Manual Therapy.
-Following two very successful years working as a senior physiotherapist for a private physiotherapy company Isaak decided to leave his previous post to become the Principal Physiotherapist of Edgbaston Physiotherapy clinic.
+Since 2013 Isaak is actively involved with teaching at the University of Birmingham and has been a visiting lecturer for the University of East London.
+He was involved with both the undergraduate and postgraduate programmes and his teaching was mainly focused on Manual Therapy.

 Moreover, Isaak is an accredited MACP clinical mentor and has strong links with the University of Birmingham (co-ordinating research projects and offering specialist clinical placements to post-graduate students in his clinics).

-Being a semi-professional musician (bass guitarist) for nearly 11 years, Isaak has developed a clinical interest in performing arts medicine and has recently applied for registration with BAPAM.
+Being a semi-professional musician (bass guitarist) since 2002, Isaak has a clinical interest in performing arts medicine and has recently joined the register of the British Association of Performing Arts Medicine (BAPAM).

 Tyros, I., Soundy, A. & Heneghan, N.R.
 (2016) Vibration sensibility of the median nerve in a population with chronic whiplash associated disorder: Intra- and inter-rater reliability study.
 Manual Therapy, 25 (2016) 81-86

 Tyros, I. et al. (2014) Intra- and inter-rater reliability of the tuning fork when measuring vibration sensibility of the median nerve in a population with a history of WAD.
-The Musculoskeletal Association of Chartered Physiotherapists Conference & AMG, “Exercise, Rehabilitation and Patient Engagement”, London, 25 October 2014, Poster Presentation.
+The Musculoskeletal Association of Chartered Physiotherapists Conference & AMG, “Exercise, Rehabilitation and Patient Engagement”, London, 25 October 2014

 Tyros, I. et al. (2014) Intra- and inter-rater reliability of the tuning fork when measuring vibration sensibility of the median nerve in a population with a history of WAD.
-Physiotherapy UK 2014, Conference & Trade exhibition, Birmingham, 11-12 October, Poster Presentation.
+Physiotherapy UK 2014, Conference & Trade exhibition, Birmingham, 11-12 October2014

 to book an appointment!